Mboubaker/OS1-128-/README.md

 A metadata file is mandatory for replay of data.
 See Recording Data for how to obtain the metadata file when recording your data.

+4.5/ SLAM
+Download the ROS node to your target location
+Unzip the package
+source the setup.bash with "--extend" flag
+        $ cd ../ ../ ..
+        $ mkdir SLAM
+        $ cd SLAM
+        $ cp ~/Downloads/ROS_node.zip .
+        $ unzip ROS_node.zip
+        $ source SLAM/install/setup.bash --extend
+you should now have all the necessary pieces of software on your system.
+For each new terminal, need to source both Ouster and Kudan source files
+        $ source/path-to-ouster-ros/devel/setup.bash
+Extend the SLAM ROS_node to work with the ouster node
+        $ source / path-to-ROS_node/install/setup.bash  --extend

+Playback a saved rosbag, and run lidar SLAM
+        $ roslaunch kdlidar_ros kdlidar_ros_ouster_evaluation.launch replay:="true" replay_rate:="0.5" bag_path:="/path/and/filename.bag" metadata:="/path/and/filename.json

+save the genirated map as a ply file when you have completed the sequence.
+        $rosservice call /path ros_node_pcl/save_ply /path:to:mymap.ply
+        once the map is saved you should see a success message
+        success: True